shaikzl/TechMobileProject/README.md

 To move into the directory of project anc do the coding, click ``` cd CrosswordPuzzle ``` where cd stands for change directory.

+Now, to design our app and how it has to look we need app.js which is there in vs code on left side .
+We need CrosswordGrid.js to define how our puzzlesin the app looks like,So we have to create a file CrosswordGrid.js.